timcastillogill/ElecVerse_Frontend_LightBulb/README.md

 ### Updating the given test

-Given one of the tests was expecting a summary of the basket but the implementation was not given, I decided to create a dropdown on the basket icon.
+Given one of the tests was expecting a summary of the cart but the implementation was not given, I decided to create a dropdown on the cart icon.
 This did mean an additional behaviour was required to pass the given test.

 Additionally, in order to mock the graphql call I adjusted the given tests as the local database would not be running for the testing environment.